All Products

 No

 Archived tables on OSS are read-only.
-To modify the data, import it from OSS back to PolarDB storage.
+To modify data, first import it back to PolarDB storage space.

 Storage space used

-For the same amount of data, the storage space used is 45% of that used by a CSV format file.
+For the same data volume, uses 45% of the storage space required by CSV files.

 Backup and recovery